jimmyd95/TheAppleCatcher/README.md

 # TheAppleCatcher
- An AR version of the apple catcher game where users can catch falling objects from the sky via a bucket
+ An AR version of the apple catcher game where users can catch falling objects from the sky via a bucket.
+Quest 2 doesn't record passthrough so it's pitch black, I will probably use Sidequest to make it the video recording slightly clearer...
+But right now sidequest isn't very nice to me...

 https://user-images.githubusercontent.com/16414366/236370210-102bf87e-2dbc-4147-bcee-f526613a5a26.mp4